 Holy Thursday brings the end to Lent, and begins the celebration of the great Triduum.
 On the three days of the Triduum, we gather several times and together, hear some of the church's most beautiful prayers and scriptures.
-On Thursday, after listening to the scriptures, we wash each other's feet.
+On Thursday, we bless the oils that will be used throughout the year.
+After listening to the scriptures, we wash each other's feet.
 We go down on our knees with pitchers of water, basins and towels.
 Jesus gave us this image of what the church is supposed to look like, feel like, act like.
 This is rehearsal for Christian life, as is the next thing we do, a collection for the poor.
 Next we celebrate the Eucharist.
-This evening's liturgy has no ending: whether we stay to pray awhile or leave, we are now in the quiet and peace and glory of the Triduum.
+This evening's liturgy has no ending: we process together to the altar of repose, placed at Our Lady of Lourdes Grotto.
+We return to the Grotto at 9:00 pm to process back to the Chapel where we will celebrate night prayer together.